 Like the present legislation, the proposed Act also leaves the most crucial decisions to regulations or provincial discretion.
 Without seeing the regulations, for example, it is impossible to tell whether the annual licence fees for operating pits and quarries will be adequate to fulfill their threefold purpose of providing revenue to the provincial government, compensating municipalities for the real costs of the extractive industry such as increased road construction and maintenance, and rehabilitation of abandoned pits and quarries.
 The Working Party suggested that the licence fee should be high enough to generate \$300,000 a year for rehabilitation of abandoned pits and quarries.
-The Sierra Club of Ontario has estimated that at this rate it would take over six decades to rehabilitate existing disturbed land, a high percentage of which is abandoned sites.
+The Sierra Club of Ontario has estimated that at this rate it would take over six decades to rehabilitate existing disturbed land, a high percentage of which is abandoned sites.4

-The Foundation for Aggregate Studies, an independent research group, believes that costs of adequate rehabilitation are four times as high as 5 to rehabilitate existing abandoned pits.
+The Foundation for Aggregate Studies, an independent research group, believes that costs of adequate rehabilitation are four times as high as The Working Party estimated.5 At that rate, it would take 240 years to rehabilitate existing abandoned pits.
 There is no indication in the Act of the amount of the licence fee or the percentage of it to be allocated to municipalities or to rehabilitation of abandoned sites.